cartierzhou/frank.lovecch.io/thoughts/_posts/2012-12-02-the-renaissance-me.markdown

 <h2>[work]</h2>
 When you make a gradual change in your lifestyle over the course of a time period, it generally gets disregarded by the people you spend time with unless you, the changer, explicitly announce these changes.
 In man-land, this provokes fun-poking.
 As I've grown as a developer, I've noticed that the negative stipulations associated with my earlier career **\[bugs\]** continually are thrown in my face.

-<h2>[movement]</h2>
-A friend of mine once told me that she became a distance runner because she didn't have an athletic bone in her body; it made perfect sense.
-She is a engineer of all kinds, and a very detail-oriented person at that.
-It was easy to set a course to become good. `I have never enjoyed distance running as a form of exercise`, unless I was jogging somewhere with a purpose, e.g. work.
-Growing up in the Midwest suburbs of Chicago, the mentality I grew up with was drive everywhere.
-Everything was placed too far apart for any current form of public transportation to be practical, or even slightly practical. `Even when I lived in Chicago I drove everywhere`.

 <h2>[food]</h2>
-I haven't eaten a drop of fast food since I took the oath.
-Growing up in the Midwest is a hard mindset to get away from, as all there is to do is eat.
+Fast food has been accosted from my diet, and I have not eaten a drop of it since I took the oath.
+Growing up in the Midwest - specifically Chicago - you can find a _McDonald's_ or _Walgreens_ on nearly every corner.
+It has been overwhelmingly easy to stop myself from helping proliferate these places, the hardest part was ridding the habit which existed as normal., as all there is to do is eat.
 I consisently take a verbal reaping for `eating organic`; the truth of the matter is that I don't necessarily do, but I do eat as healthy as someone who enjoys meat can. swearing off fast foot

+<h2>[exercise &amp; movement]</h2>
+I have a strong aversion to gyms.
+For me, there is a zen-ness associated with the kind of exercise that is had at these places, and it's meant to be partaken in alone.
+I lived _two_ miles from our downtown Denver office location, and started biking there continuously mid-year.
+I could never seem to keep the pressure up in my tires, and blowouts were a commonality.
+I started walking, the distance taking about _30_ minutes each way, with a coffee stop on the way there and a tea stop on the way home.
+The city opened up to me.

+<h2>[repetition]</h2>
+When I introduce freshness in my life - a new food at the grocery store, a visit to a cafe I haven't been, or even a system uprising (trying this way as opposed to that) - burnout is kept at bay.
+Part of what I love about occasional bouts with vagabondness is being forced into exploring!

+`Who are you really?
+And where did you come from?`

+basically, small places vs. starbucks.

+new places people and what they inspire. the ruts in between. keep moving foward to get that inspiration.

+ I forgot about "The Renassannce Me".
+All those things and people that have led to the culmination of you and your interests, well, when they were happenin

 on booze